 History of Insect Consumption

 As mentioned above, insects have been consumed by humans for thousands of years, starting from the time of ancient hunters and gatherers.
 The practice continued to evolve with succeeding civilizations.
 The Greeks and Romans were known to dine on locusts and beetle larvae.
 One renowned Greek philosopher and scientist even wrote about harvesting tasty cicadas.
-And even in the Old Testament, St. John the Baptist describes how he survived on honey and locusts when he lived in the deep desert.
+The New Testament describes how St. John the Baptist survived on honey and locusts when he lived in the deep desert.
 The ancient Algerians ate locusts as a cheap and nutritious source of food after boiling them in salt water and drying them in the sun.
 Australian aboriginals would eat foods made of moths, witchetty grubs, and honeypot ants.

 What Countries Eat Insects the Most?